Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Introduction

-As a consequence of this additional degree of freedom and the reversibility of the system, symmetric periodic 2-pulses $(X_0 = X_1)$ exist for all sufficiently large $X_0$, and asymmetric periodic 2-pulses $(X_0 \neq X_1)$ bifurcate from these symmetric periodic 2-pulses in a series of pitchfork bifurcations (\cref{fig:KdV5periodicMP}, center panel).
-To compute the spectrum of the linearization of the underlying PDE about a periodic multi-pulse, we use Lin's method to reduce the eigenvalue problem to a block matrix equation; the block matrix encodes the interaction eigenvalues, the essential spectrum eigenvalues, and the translational eigenvalues.
+To compute the spectrum of the linearization of the underlying PDE about a periodic multi-pulse, we use Lin's method to reduce the eigenvalue problem to a block matrix equation; the block matrix encodes the interaction eigenvalues, the essential spectrum eigenvalues, and the translational eigenvalues (which are in the kernel of the linearization).
 For a periodic 2-pulse, the block matrix is $4\times4$, and the resulting equation can be solved.
 This yields the interaction eigenvalue pattern in the center panel of \cref{fig:KdV5periodicMP}, which corresponds exactly to the pitchfork bifurcation structure.
-The arms of the pitchforks alternate between solutions with a pair of real interaction eigenvalues and solutions with a pair of imaginary interaction eigenvalues; stability changes at the pitchfork bifurcation point when the interaction eigenvalues collide at the origin.
+The arms of the pitchforks alternate between solutions with a pair of real interaction eigenvalues and solutions with a pair of imaginary interaction eigenvalues; stability changes at the pitchfork bifurcation points, when the interaction eigenvalues collide at the origin.